 Pains are increasing due to pressure caused by the amount of weight you are gaining, as well as the movements of your baby.
 There is now very little room for him or her to move around, so it may feel like the baby is not moving as much.
 Pay attention to how often he or she moves, not how strong the movements are—there’s not much room in there to wind up and give a strong kick!

 Don’t plan day-long shopping expeditions or long hikes.
 During this 40th week, you will want to try to cut back on your activities.
 This should not be hard to do, since even walking, and standing seem like a challenge.
-You should still get some exercise, though.
-A nice walk around the block will suffice.
+You should still get some exercise, though—if possible you should walk for about 30 minutes each day.
 There is much more pressure being placed on your bladder, groin, and lower abdomen.
 You may start to feel some contractions.
 These irregular contractions are called Braxton-Hicks contractions.
 They usually feel like tight squeezing and are only mildly uncomfortable.
 They help get the cervix ready for delivery.
 A white substance may begin to secrete from your nipples; this is normal—it is your body’s way of preparing for feeding your child.
 Cramps throughout your body will also continue, so try your best to rest as much as possible.